 The UW FSAE team is divided into eight technical groups broken up into the major systems of a race car.
 They are led by a student that is either a 2nd year member of the team or is experienced in the particular discipline.

 The drivetrain system is responsible for the transfer of power from the engine to the wheels.
 A Drexler differential is used at the heart of the system.
 A chain drive system delivers the torque from the engine to the differential.
 High strength aluminum and steel alloys are used to keep the system as light as possible.
 This results in many high tolerance CNC-machined parts that are designed and built by students.
 The drivetrain system also serves as the mounting device for the engine.

 The engine team is responsible for delivering consistent, drive-able power to the car, while maximizing performance and reliability.
 Projects include design and construction of intake, exhaust, throttle and fuel system as well as concurrent development of engine management system, data acquisition and engine tuning.
 The team uses Ricardo Wave models and acceleration simulations for simulation and evaluation criteria.
 Refinements to existing equipment make engine tuning and testing even easier, along with improved tuning goals and methods which optimize fuel consumption, power, and reliability.
 The Yamaha WR450 engine we use in our car already has outstanding power output, around 100hp per liter, which is right up there with the most advanced naturally aspirated engines in the world.
-Our goal this year was to not only increase the power to displacement ratio, but also increase the overall displacement of the engine, hopefully producing upwards of 55hp.
-To accomplish this goal, we will be doing a number of extensive internal modifications and then tuning the fuel and ignition systems to produce maximum power, because what’s a race car without an awesome engine?
+What’s a race car without an awesome engine?